Sony’s Organizational Structure & Its Characteristics (An Analysis)

 6. Financial Services

 Geographic Divisions.
 This structural characteristic determines strategic decisions in Sony’s business.
 The company uses geographic divisions for finance, planning, and strategic decision-making.
 For example, geographic divisions are used in financial reports.
-Also, Sony’s marketing mix (4P) and its strategies and tactics account for the geographic divisions of the company structure.
+Also, Sony’s marketing mix (4P) and its strategies and tactics account for the geographic divisions of this company structure.
 Sony’s corporate structure has the following geographic divisions:

 1. Japan